ahkharsha/briXchange-emc/project documentations/litepaper_aiabricks.md

    - Implement the tokenization of properties and enable fractional ownership, broadening investment opportunities (February - June 2025).

 #### **2025 Q3 - Q4**: Begin Global Expansion
-   - Start the global expansion of AIABricks by onboarding international real estate properties and entering new markets (July 2025 onwards).
+   - Start the global expansion of briXchange by onboarding international real estate properties and entering new markets (July 2025 onwards).

 ---

 ## **Team**

-### **The Minds Behind AIABricks**
+### **The Minds Behind briXchange**

 Our team consists of seasoned professionals with a wealth of experience in blockchain, real estate, and technology: